By Scott Smith

-Yellow pea is the fastest-growing source of protein for plant-based meat alternatives, a market that’s expected to be worth $140 billion globally by 2029, up from $14 billion in 2019, according to data from food technology company Benson Hill and Barclays Plc.
+Yellow pea is the fastest-growing source of protein for plant-based meat alternatives, a market that’s expected to be worth $18.4 billion globally by 2030, up from $4.2 billion in 2020, according to data from the World Animal Foundation.

 Rich in vitamins and minerals and high in fiber, pea protein has a 94% rate of digestibility, which minimizes stomach issues such as bloating.
 Brown chose pea protein because he recognized some consumers were looking to avoid having additional soy in their diet—soy is often genetically modified, and it’s allergenic for some.

 That peas are no longer seen as a heap of mush to be pushed to the side of your plate means more people are reaping their benefits.

 A traditional home garden crop all over the world, peas (Pisum sativum) are actually a super food, whether you eat them raw as a snack, cooked fresh, frozen or dried as a vegetable. .

 Let’s tally up all their nutritional benefits before we get to just how tasty peas can be in the delicious vegan recipe that follows.

 What makes peas a super food